 From 2016 to 2017, only 7% of people in the USA viewed pay-per-click ads as bad.
 Which means they associate them with negativity.

-From 2017 to 2018, only 1% of people in the USA viewed Google Ads as a negative thing.
+From 2017 to 2018, only 1% of people in the USA viewed Google Ads as unfavorable.

-The population is over 350 million people in the USA which means, there’s a lot of people who’ll click on a Google Ad.
+The population is over 350 million in the USA, meaning many people will click on a Google Ad.

 In 2018, internet traffic driven through pay-per-click advertisements brought around 50% more lead conversions than organic web traffic.